R-Lum/REPLAY-website/content/post/2025-09-11-luminescence-release-1-1-1/index.md

 ## Correctness and functionality improvements

-A question that has come up a few times in the context of the `fit_DoseResponseCurve()` curve is what should be done when the fit produces a negative De value.
+A question that has come up a few times in the context of the `fit_DoseResponseCurve()` is what should be done when the fit produces a negative De value in the default "interpolation" mode.
 The answer to that is that such value is meaningless and should not be reported.
 Most of the times, such values are generated if the dataset is somewhat misspecified or presents other peculiarities.